Back to Blog

 • Start your day with one Pomodoro before opening email or Slack.
 It sets the tone.

-• Run 2–3 pomodoros in the morning, check the scores at lunch.
+• Run 2–3 pomodoros in the morning, check the record at lunch.

-• If your scores are consistently above ~85%, you're ready for a longer block: Deep Work (90 min) — same idea, more room to think.
+• If you're finishing your pomodoros comfortably, you're ready for a longer block: Deep Work (90 min) — same idea, more room to think.

-• On Fridays, glance at your week in Analytics: sessions completed, average score, and when your best sessions happen.
+• On Fridays, glance at your week in Analytics: sessions completed, your Focus Score trend, and when your best hours happen.

 • Pomodoro isn't about the timer.
 It's about knowing whether the time was really yours.
 Get FocusNow free — Pomodoro and Deep Work sessions are built in, on Mac and Windows.